Student number data

 Frequently asked questions

-STULOAD is a field returned in both Higher Education Statistics Agency (HESA) and Individualised Learner Record (ILR) data to record student full-time equivalence (FTE), representing the higher education provider's best academic judgement of the student’s FTE during the reporting year from 1 August to 31 July.
+Student load is returned in both the OfS's designated data body (DDB) data as RPSTULOAD and Individualised Learner Record (ILR) data as STULOAD to record student full-time equivalence (FTE), representing the higher education provider's best academic judgement of the student’s FTE during the reporting year from 1 August to 31 July.

-More information about reporting FTE can be found on the HESA website.
+More information about reporting FTE can be found on the HESA website and the ILR website.

-As with other students, sandwich students are counted based on the STULOAD returned to HESA.
+As with other students, sandwich students are counted based on the student load returned to the DDB.
 For example, students on ‘thick’ sandwich courses who complete a year in industry as part of their course will typically be counted as 1 FTE during their placement year.

-Apprenticeships are counted in the same way as other courses, with the exception that any records associated with higher apprenticeships in the ILR data for providers that submit HESA data have been removed.
-This is to avoid double counting, as providers that submit a HESA return are required to return any records associated with higher apprenticeships to both HESA and the ILR.
+Apprenticeships are counted in the same way as other courses, with the exception that any records associated with higher apprenticeships in the ILR data for providers that submit DDB data have been removed.
+This is to avoid double counting, as providers that submit a DDB return are required to return any records associated with higher apprenticeships to both DDB and the ILR.

 Find more information on data amendments